kisanbura/Linux-OS-Coursework/docs/week6.md

 Trade-off 3: Disk Throughput vs Latency

-### Trade-off: Performance Impact vs Security and Audit Logging
+ Trade-off 4 : Performance Impact vs Security and Audit Logging

 Security auditing and monitoring introduce measurable system overhead through increased disk I/O, CPU usage, and memory consumption.
 Enabling process accounting and frequent monitoring improves visibility and forensic capability but can slightly reduce performance under load.
 This trade-off was evaluated during performance testing, where the impact of logging was observed to be minimal relative to the security benefits.
 As the system operates within a virtualised environment, prioritising auditability over marginal performance gains was considered appropriate.